Pharokeepers/pharokeepers.github.io/_posts/2019-05-11-intro-to-gsoc.markdown

 comments: true
 ---

 Hi everyone!
-My name is Smiljana, and during the GSoC 2019, I will be working on implementing the Containers library for Pharo.
+My name is Smiljana, and during the (GSoC 2019)[<https://summerofcode.withgoogle.com/>], I will be working on implementing the Containers library for (Pharo)[ <http://pharo.org/>].
 This project is being mentored by Yurko Tymchuk and Stéphane Ducasse.

 Pharo is an elegant and easy to learn pure objected-oriented programming language that comes with an amazing and intuitive IDE that has everything anyone needs to start coding.
 Pharo also comes with a large set of collections with around 100 classes, but there are also many new and powerful collections developed in Pharo, that are not yet part of the Pharo project.